Underground-Ops/underground-nexus/README.md

 **1.** Access the Nexus MATE admin desktop at "http://localhost:1000" - If deployed on ARM, Visual Studio Code will need to be manually installed.
 On amd64 builds you will see Visual Studio Code, GitHub Desktop and GitKraken listed in the MATE desktop.
 (The webtop is a loadbalancer, not just a desktop.)

-**2.** The Nexus is designed to only need one open port to operate for maximum security (port 1000, also port 9443 is a safe second port to have open due to having `https`, and port 2000 can be used for a least privileged Security Operation Center dashboard builder - ports beyond these three need to have purpose).
-Every other port opened should be opened with intention and monitoring, which the Pi hole monitors all default apps by default (the recommended open port for primary access is http://localhost:1000, Portainer with https can be made securely available at http://localhost:9443 and the SOC can be made available optionally at http://localhost:2000 - keep in mind that port 1000 is a portal to root access, so keep security in mind for port 1000).
+**2.** The Underground Nexus is designed to only need one open port to use, for security purposes (port 1000 is the single access port - alternatively, port 9443 is a safe second port to have open due to having `https`, and optionally port 2000 can be used for a least privileged Security Operation Center dashboard builder - ports beyond these three need to have purpose).
+Every other port opened should be opened with intention and monitoring, which the Pi hole monitors all default apps by default (the recommended open port for primary access is http://localhost:1000, Portainer with https can be made securely available at https://localhost:9443 and the SOC can be made available optionally at http://localhost:2000 - keep in mind that port 1000 is a portal to root access, so keep security in mind for port 1000).

 **3.** Inside of the Portainer interface, KuberNexus can be found for using Kubernetes.
 To modify KuberNexus or to create a custom cluster of your own, the MATE admin desktop's terminal works with the `k3d` command which allows Kubernetes clusters to be built or modifed.